PRB Overview

 • Once the PRB receives the properly completed resolution and minutes, the Local Plan will be invoiced for the valuation fee.
 Actuarial work will begin after payment is received for the valuation.

-• For standard Local Plans (have not raised benefits), the valuation fee is $600.
-For non-standard Local Plans (have raised benefits), the valuation fee is $900 for the first proposal and $500 for each additional proposal in the resolution.
+• For non-standard Local Plans (have previously raised benefits), the valuation fee is $900 for the first proposal and $500 for each additional proposal in the resolution.
 A Local Plan may also ask that if the first proposal cannot be approved, for the actuary to determine the highest amount permitted i.e. a "random search" valuation.
-The random search valuation fee is $700 for standard Local Plans; $1,400 for non-standard Local Plans.
+The random search valuation fee is $1,400.

 • For an alternate cash flow valuation, for Local Plans with less than 50 participants, the fee is $3,000.
 Note, an alternate cash flow valuation requires a substantial amount of supporting documentation from the Local Plan.